SAADADN/MDS/README.md

 This file verifies the results of the MDS based on social networks (Google plus, and Pokec), as shown in Table 6 of our paper.

 #MPIDS_verification.py
-This file verifies the results of the MPIDS for social netwoks that were reported in Table 9 of our paper.
+This file verifies the results of the MPIDS for social netwoks that were reported in Tables 8 and 9 of our paper.

 #udgsVerification.py
 This file verifies the results of the MDS based on UDGs that were reported in Table 7 of our paper.